Oxalis oregana: Description

 Oxalis oregana is a short, herbaceous perennial with erect flowering stems 5–15 cm tall.
 The three leaflets are heart-shaped, 1–4.5 cm long with purplish undersides, on 5–20 cm stalks.
 The inflorescence is 2.4–4 cm in diameter, white to pink with five petals and sepals.
 The hairy five-chambered seed capsules are egg-shaped, 7–9 mm long; seeds are almond-shaped.
-It spreads by a scaly rhizome varying the size of patches they can be seen in throughout moist forest under canopies.
+It spreads by a scaly rhizome varying the size of patches.
+They can be seen throughout moist forest under-canopies.

+The species ranges from southern Humboldt County, California to southwestern British Columbia.
+Unlike its close relative Oxalis smalliana, O. oregana consistently has white flowers and shows typical single sequence haplotypes in genetic analyses.
+In areas where both species overlap, O. oregana reaches peak flowering approximately one month later than O. smalliana.

 Rapid light response

 Oxalis oregana photosynthesizes at relatively low levels of ambient sunlight (1/200th of full sunlight).
-When direct sunlight strikes the leaves they fold downwards; when shade returns, the leaves reopen.
+When direct sunlight strikes the leaves, they fold downwards; when shade returns, the leaves reopen.
 Taking only a few minutes, this movement is observable to the eye.

+Taxonomy

+Oxalis oregana has historically been confused with Oxalis smalliana, which was first proposed as a separate species by R. Knuth over a century ago.
+Genetic studies published in 2022 confirmed that they are indeed separate species, with O. oregana and O. smalliana showing divergence at both nuclear and chloroplast loci.
+The two species overlap in range in the Klamath Range of northwestern California and southwestern Oregon.

-As food
+Leaves as food

-The leaves of Oxalis oregana were eaten by the Cowlitz, Quileute and Quinault peoples.
+The leaves of Oxalis oregana are eaten by the Cowlitz, Quileute and Quinault peoples.
 Like spinach, they contain mildly toxic oxalic acid, which is named after the genus.
 They are safe to eat in small amounts for those with no oxalate-related conditions.